(R) Julian Acciard for Governor

 As an advocate for legal immigration, Julian believes a clear pathway must be streamlined and enforced to directly benefit the United States.

 All immigration must go through designated points of entry.
-Current laws must be enforced, however the process time must be shortened to allow optimal success.
+Current laws must be enforced, we must not aid in the process of obscuring our immigration laws or the relocation and disbursement of illegal aliens into our Granite State.

 Above all, immigration must take a back seat when our nation’s citizens are without work and the economy is in decline.